Ramneet-Singh/aimlc-iitd-website/src/content/pages/about.md

 #### Meet the Team

 If you're wondering about the faces behind this huge blob of text, we are a team of 8 sophomores majoring in CS and EE, striving to establish this community.
 We are passionate about AI and ML, and we firmly believe that a dedicated club in IITD will benefit the whole community of students who are looking to build a career in this field or just want to explore the area.
-You can see our pretty faces in the picture below:)
+You can see our pretty faces in the pictures below:)